-This article is intended as a quick guide to what you should do after you have been arrested for drunk driving.
+This article is intended as a quick guide to what you should do after you have been arrested for drunk or impaired driving.
 For more detailed information, please see the following articles:

 Some people believe that a drunk driving arrest is not really any different than a traffic citation.
 That is simply not the case.
 Most traffic offenses are civil infractions, which carry no significant penalty other than a fine and a possible driver's license suspension.
 With very few exceptions in a limited number of states, a conviction for a drunk driving offense will result in a criminal record, and can potentially result in significant fines and a jail sentence or term of probation.

 One of the fundamental rights of somebody being questioned by the police is the right to remain silent.